jevakallio/jest-clean-console-reporter/README.md

   - `matcher` is the original matcher used to match this message.
 This can be useful if you want to e.g. execute the regular expression for capture groups.
   - The value returned by this function is used as capture key.
 If the function returns `null`, the message is ignored.

+### `rule.keep: boolean`

+Setting `keep: true` option allows you to keep the original console output for this group intact, while also displaying it in the test run summary.

 ### options.levels

 Define which log levels to display in the summary at the end of the test run: